bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/google-webmaster-guidelines.md

 **You might *not* need a sitemap if:**

--   **Your site is “small”.** By small, we mean about 500 pages or fewer on your site.
+-   **Your site is "small”.** By small, we mean about 500 pages or fewer on your site.
 (Only pages that you think need to be in search results count toward this total.)
 -   **Your site is comprehensively linked internally.** This means that Google can find all the important pages on your site by following links starting from the homepage.
 -   **You don’t have many media files** (video, image) **or news pages** that you want to show in search results.
 Sitemaps can help Google find and understand video and image files, or news articles, on your site.
 If you don’t need these results to appear in image, video, or news results, you might not need a sitemap.